 Wolford Mountain Reservoir

 Located on Highway 9 north of Kremmling, Wolford Mountain Reservoir is a crucial water source for the Colorado River Basin.
-Completed in 1995, Wolford is one the state’s newest reservoirs and provides residents with incredible recreational opportunities in addition to clean water.
-Near the water, you’ll find plentiful RV and conventional campsites, boat rentals, great views of Wolford Mountain.
+Completed in 1995, Wolford is one of the state’s newest reservoirs and provides residents with incredible recreational opportunities in addition to clean water.
+Near the water, you’ll find plentiful RV and conventional campsites, boat rentals, and vivid views of Wolford Mountain.

-In addition to the water-based recreational opportunities you’d expect from a place like Chatfield, there’s also things to explore like great fall foliage viewing, an immense, often secluded trail system that accommodates horses and bikes, and even hot air ballooning.
+In addition to the water-based recreational opportunities you’d expect from a place like Chatfield, there are also things to explore like great fall foliage viewing, an immense, often secluded trail system that accommodates horses and bikes, and even hot air ballooning.
 Yes, you read that right.

 While skiing gets the majority of winter recreative attention from Colorado residents, Chatfield gives non-skiers loads to enjoy over the colder months.
 Unlike many of the lakes we’re highlighting here, Chatfield offers winter camping and a plethora of other stellar winter activities like snowmobiling, ice fishing, and snowshoeing.